 For reference, Teladoc (the industry leader) has 43 million paid memberships, but the company conducts only 8-9 million visits per year.
 This total has accelerated from a rate of 5-6 million annual visits before the Covid-19 pandemic and recent acquisitions, but reflects still-low overall utilization levels.
-Over the longer term, if Teladoc were to serve a reasonable portion of patients (about 30%),50 and those patients seek treatment 4-5 times per year (in line with Teladoc's 2019 reported mental health utilization rates), these dynamics could add about 18 million potential visits per year for Teladoc.
+Over the longer term, if Teladoc were to serve a reasonable portion of patients (about 30%), and those patients seek treatment 4-5 times per year (in line with Teladoc's 2019 reported mental health utilization rates), these dynamics could add about 18 million potential visits per year for Teladoc.
 At current levels of per-visit fees (\$50-\$100/visit), this suggests a revenue opportunity of more than \$1.3 billion.
 This calculation compares with Teladoc's recent revenues of more than \$700 million for the trailing 12 months through June 2020 and BetterHelp's 2019 estimated revenues of roughly \$100 million.
 (BetterHelp is the direct-to-consumer arm of Teladoc's behavioral health business and generates most, but not all, of their behavioral health revenues.)
 While there is no guarantee that any of the aforementioned regulatory changes become permanent, the notes above show that the potential impact from modest improvements in telemedicine access could be meaningful for both patients and solutions providers.

-Specific company examples: Company examples are intended to help illustrate Putnam's research process and should not be considered a recommendation or solicitation to purchase or sell the securities.
-Current investment themes and company examples were selected without regard to whether such themes, or relevant securities, were profitable and are intended to help demonstrate the investment process.
-The securities mentioned are not necessarily held by Putnam for all client portfolios.
+As of 9/30/20, Teladoc accounted for 1.28% and 0.0% of the Sustainable Future and Sustainable Leaders strategies, respectively.
+As of the same date, Amwell, LiveHealth, and MDLive were not held in either strategy.
+The companies selected as examples demonstrate corporate leadership elements identified through our analytical framework.
+Specific metrics, analysis, and relevant company examples are developed and determined by Putnam's Sustainable Investing team research, which seeks to identify corporate leadership across four key dimensions: materiality, creativity and proactivity, transparency, and impact.
+Company examples are intended to help illustrate the investment process and should not be considered a recommendation to purchase or sell any security.
 It should not be assumed that any investment in these securities was, or will prove to be, profitable, or that the investment decisions we make in the future will be profitable or equal to the investment performance of securities referenced herein.
-As with any investment, there is a potential for profit as well as the possibility of loss.
-A security may be selected for the portfolio based on factors other than the sustainability themes, metrics, and characteristics highlighted herein, and the analysis is not intended to be relied upon as a forecast or investment advice, and is not a recommendation, offer, or solicitation to buy or sell any securities or to adopt any investment strategy.
+A security may be selected for the portfolio based on factors other than the sustainability metrics and leadership characteristics highlighted herein, and the analysis is not intended to be relied upon as a forecast or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+Holdings and portfolio characteristics are for a representative account and are shown for illustrative purposes only.
+Each account is managed individually.
+Accordingly, account characteristics may vary.